fkie/iop_jaus_sensing/README.md

 _dv_resource_id (std_msgs::UInt16)_, latched

-> Publishes the last played stream id on ControlDigitalVideoSensorStream.
-On Stop command an value of 65535 is published.
+> Publishes the last played stream sent by JAUS message ControlDigitalVideoSensorStream.
+On Stop command a value of 65535 is published.

 #### Subscriber:

 > None

+# To be continued ...